 - manufacturing exports

 Projects will be particularly welcomed from small and medium size coastal communities facing economic challenges.

 CCF Round 4 is a Wales-only programme and the single outcome is that 'coastal communities will experience regeneration and economic growth through projects that directly or indirectly create sustainable jobs, and safeguard existing jobs'.
 However there are also some requirements and priorities which are detailed in the help notes document below.

 Grants can be for between £50,000 and £300,000 for capital and revenue projects.
 The following types of organisation can apply:

 - social enterprises, including cooperatives and community ownership initiatives

-  In Round three we are looking to support fully-developed projects that are able to spend all of their CCF funding before 31 December 2016.
+In Round four we are looking to support fully-developed projects that are able to spend all of their CCF funding before 31 December 2016.